 A refresh interval keeps your maps in sync with the latest data while the map is open.
-For example, you may have a ArcGIS Collector map with a damage assessment feature layer that field workers update every few minutes.
+For example, you may have an ArcGIS Field Maps map with a damage assessment feature layer that field workers update every few minutes.
 Set a refresh interval for this damage layer to help your office team see the latest feature data from the field while keeping the map open on their desktop or device.
 See an example of a map with a wind layer that is refreshed every hour.

 - Confirm that you are signed in and, if you want to save your changes, that you have privileges to create content.

 If you do not have privileges to create content, you can still set the refresh interval to explore the data.

 - In Map Viewer, open the map containing the layer or add the layer directly.

 - In the Layers pane, choose the layer for which you want to set a refresh interval.

 - In the Properties pane, scroll to the Refresh interval section and turn on the Automatically refresh layer toggle button.

 - Specify the refresh interval for the layer in minutes or hours.

 If the layer has a maximum cache age applied, the cache age determines the shortest interval allowed for refreshing a layer.
 If no cache age has been configured for the layer, the valid range for the refresh interval is 0.5 minutes to 24 hours (for hosted feature layers) and 0.1 minutes to 24 hours (for all other supported layer types).

 - Optionally, click Save and open and click Save to save changes to the map.